Jim Jordan ends bid for top spot on congressional committee

 But Jordan is a hard-line conservative and co-leader of the House Freedom Caucus who has rankled other Republicans in the past, while McCarthy is closer to Reps.
 Steve Chabot of Ohio and Doug Collins of Georgia.

-Jordan, 54, who was re-elected to a seventh term this month, could still go for the top GOP post on the House Oversight Committee.
-He is next in line by seniority.
+Jordan, 54, who was re-elected to a seventh term this month, was voted by his Republican colleagues on Thursday evening to be the top GOP post on the House Oversight Committee next year.
+He was already next in line by seniority.

-But that would mean a showdown with his closest ally in Congress, Rep. Mark Meadows of North Carolina, a Trump friend who is also seeking the lead GOP post on the Oversight Committee.
+He seemed to avoid a showdown with his closest ally in Congress, Rep. Mark Meadows of North Carolina, a Trump friend who was also seeking the lead GOP post on the Oversight Committee.

+"I'm looking forward to working with the committee," Jordan said about being selected as ranking member of Oversight.

+The next Chairman of House Oversight Committee, Rep Elijah Cummings, D-Maryland, offered no reaction to Jordan being selected as ranking member other than to say, "I just want to make sure we reclaim civility."

 Jordan's chief defender against the Ohio State allegations has been Diana Banister, president of the Virginia-based public affairs firm Shirley & Banister.
 When asked what doomed Jordan's bid for the Judiciary Committee post, Banister simply emailed over the link to a Politico story about him and Meadows and declined further comment.